 Varadero

 The most reliable place in the city to eat a full Caribbean seafood lunch without venturing to Bocas de Ceniza or Puerto Colombia.
 Whole fried mojarra, shrimp in coconut sauce, rice with crab.
 Generous portions, not fussy.
-Calle 76 # 53–33.
+Calle 76 # 53 to 33.
 Alto Prado.

 Donde Fidel